OpenAI API: Chat, Embeddings & Streaming Without Errors (2026)

 FAQ

-Which model should I start with?
 Start with gpt-4o-mini — it handles most tasks well at low cost.
-Upgrade to gpt-4o only when you need more complex reasoning.
+Upgrade to gpt-4o only when you need more complex reasoning and can measure a quality difference on your specific task.

-Can I use the API for commercial projects?
 Yes.
 See OpenAI's usage policies.
-By default your data is not used for training (you can opt in).
+By default your data is not used for model training (you can opt in to data sharing if you choose).

 What to Learn Next